laminas/laminas-validator/docs/book/v3/validators/identical.md

 > #### Use one token per leaf
 >
-> Aways make sure that your token array have just one key per level all the way
+> Always make sure that your token array has just one key per level all the way
 > till the leaf, otherwise you can end up with unexpected results.

 ## Strict validation